yihui/yihui.org/content/en/2018-06-22-cache-invalidation.md

 That sounds about correct, right?

 I have heard unhappy users curse **knitr**'s caching.
-Some think it was too sensitive, and some thought it was dumb.
+Some thought it was too sensitive, and some thought it was dumb.
 For example, when you add a space in an R comment in your code chunk, should **knitr** invalidate the cache?
 Modifying a comment certainly won't affect the computing at all (but the text output may change if you show the code in the output via `echo = TRUE`), but the MD5 hash will change.^[Actually you can use the chunk option `cache.comments = FALSE` to prevent cache invalidation when only comments were changed in a code chunk.
 This can be useful when `echo = FALSE`.]

 Then an example to explain why people thought **knitr**'s caching was dumb: if you read an external CSV file in a code chunk, **knitr** does not know whether you have modified the data file.
 If you happen to have updated the data file, **knitr** won't re-read it by default if you didn't modify chunk options or the code.
 The cache key does not depend on the external file.
-In this case, you have to explicitly associate the cache with the external file, e.g.,
+In this case, you have to explicitly associate the cache with the external file, e.g.,^[You could also use `file.mtime()` instead of `tools::md5sum()` if you want the cache to depend on the modification time of the CSV file.]

 ````md
 ```{r import-data, cache=TRUE, cache.extra=tools::md5sum('my-precious.csv')}